Actix Systems: GraphicsEngine line (1992–1998)

-In January 1992, Actix introduced the first two models in their long line of GraphicsEngine adapters.
+In January 1992, Actix introduced the first two models in its long line of GraphicsEngine adapters.
 Called the GraphicsEngine VGA, they were also based on S3's GUI accelerator chip and comprised two models: one with 512 KB of video RAM, and another with 1 MB.
 The former supported up to a 1024-by-768-pixel resolution with 4-bit color depth, while the latter supported up to a 1280-by-960-pixel resolution with 8-bit color depth.
 In March 1992, the company introduced the GraphicsEngine Display Accelerator, which incorporated the same RAMDAC as the HiColor Spectra, allowing the board to display 16-bit color at a 1280-by-1024-pixel resolution.
 Both boards received mixed assessments in PC Magazine, while InfoWorld rated the GraphicsEngine Display Accelerator the fastest board on the low-end of the GUI accelerator market.

-By the end of 1993, Actix had moved to a larger office in Santa Clara, which housed their 20 employees (up from 10 in 1992).
+By the end of 1993, Actix had moved to a larger office in Santa Clara, which housed its 20 employees (up from 10 in 1992).
 The company was described by Transpacific magazine as protective of the details of their operations, only divulging that they posted $9 million in sales in 1993.

 The company introduced their first VESA Local Bus product with the GraphicsEngine 32VL in mid-1993.
 The VESA Local Bus was a motherboard technology that allowed expansion cards to access the memory bus of Intel's i486 processor directly, breaking the bottleneck of the antiquated but still commonplace Industry Standard Architecture bus and allowing for much-accelerated graphics output.
-Actix followed up with their first two products based on the Peripheral Component Interconnect (PCI) bus, the GraphicsEngine 64 PCI and GraphicsEngine Ultra 64 PCI, in 1994.
+Actix followed up with its first two products based on the Peripheral Component Interconnect (PCI) bus, the GraphicsEngine 64 PCI and GraphicsEngine Ultra 64 PCI, in 1994.
 PCI was an entirely new motherboard bus standard invented by Intel; it had much higher bandwidth than both ISA and VESA Local Bus and eventually came to dominate the motherboard landscape in the mid-1990s.

 One of the company's last products was the GraphicsEngine Ultra AV in 1995.
 Powered by S3's Vision968 graphics chipset and a Texas Instruments RAMDAC, it could display graphics at up to a 1600-by-1200-pixel resolution.
 The company coasted through 1996 with $17 million in annual sales.
 By this point the company had moved again to Sunnyvale, California, and employed 27 workers.
 Actix in 1997 planned a pivot to providing video conferencing products for enterprises.
 These plans did not pan out for the company, however, and in 1998 Actix petitioned to dissolve in the state of California.